kitswas/fdroid-metrics-dashboard/README.md

 > [!NOTE]
 > The calculations are a bit iffy. _(My calculations always are :P)_
-> The data fetcher needs a bit of work too on the user-friendliness side.
 > And I am unsure whether the data labels mean what I think they mean.
-(Is hit == download ?).
 > Enjoy it while it works!
 I probably won’t maintain it long-term.

 ## Key Features